HarViMateX/Tos-and-Pp/tos.md

 The Bot Owner may, at any time and for any reason, terminate or suspend your access to the Bot without prior notice or liability.

 6. Contact
-For any questions or concerns regarding these Terms of Service, please contact the Bot Owner at: [Your Support Email Address] or join the support server at [Your Discord Support Server Link].
+For any questions or concerns regarding these Terms of Service, please contact the Bot Owner at: mails in pp.md or join the support server at "coming soon".